komyg/rm-shop-v2/tutorial.md

 Finally, let's also create a fragment that will be useful for us to retrieve a single character directly from the cache.
 In Graphql fragment is a pice of code that can be reused in queries and mutations.
 It can also be used to retrieve and update data directly in the Apollo cache without having to go through the root query.

-This means that through our fragment below, we can get a single character using its `__typename` and `id` without having to create a query that would return an array with all the characters and force us to loop through it until we found what we were looking for.
+This means that through our fragment below, we can get a single character using its `__typename` and `id`.
+Note: we could also have used the `character(id: ID)` query that is available from the graphql server.

 Create the *graphq/character-data.fragment.graphql* file: